sandeepkumarmishra354/smart-memory-manager/README.md

 Here is use `classType` as general term...
 `classType` can be any valid data type like- `int`,`float`,`string`, or `user defined data types` etc...

+in the above example `classTypes` is a user defined data type `Demo`

 # More
 you can use your objects created with `new` like this--